Crook Hall © Les Hull

-Durham's beautiful, Grade 1-listed medieval manor house Crook Hall, dating from around the 13th century, is a short distance from the town centre.
+Durham's beautiful, Grade 1-listed medieval manor house, Crook Hall, dates from around the 13th century, and is a short distance from the town centre.
 The house and magnificent gardens are open to the public, and cream teas are served in a pretty courtyard in summer, or in front of a roaring log fire in winter.
 Most visitors are intrigued by the 17th-century Jacobean room in the house, allegedly haunted by the ghost of the 'White Lady', a niece of a former resident of the house.
 Crook Hall is one of Durham's most popular attractions and the old family house has charm and character as well as historical appeal.
 As the gardens are one of the chief attractions there is a discounted ticket price in winter.